 Gastric ulcer symptoms often do not follow a consistent pattern (eg, eating sometimes exacerbates rather than relieves pain).
 This is especially true for pyloric channel ulcers, which are often associated with symptoms of obstruction (eg, bloating, nausea, vomiting) caused by edema and scarring.

 Duodenal ulcers tend to cause more consistent pain.
-Pain is absent when the patient awakens but appears in mid-morning and is relieved by food but recurs 2 to 3 h after a meal.
+Pain is absent when the patient awakens but appears mid-morning and is relieved by food but recurs 2 to 3 hours after a meal.
 Pain that awakens a patient at night is common and is highly suggestive of duodenal ulcer.
 In neonates, perforation and hemorrhage may be the first manifestation of duodenal ulcer.
 Hemorrhage may also be the first recognized sign in later infancy and early childhood, although repeated vomiting or evidence of abdominal pain may be a clue.

 Diagnosis of peptic ulcer is suggested by patient history and confirmed by endoscopy.
 Empiric therapy is often begun without definitive diagnosis.
 However, endoscopy allows for biopsy or cytologic brushing of gastric and esophageal lesions to distinguish between simple ulceration and ulcerating stomach cancer.
 Stomach cancer may manifest with similar manifestations and must be excluded, especially in patients who are > 45, have lost weight, or report severe or refractory symptoms.
 The incidence of malignant duodenal ulcer is extremely low, so biopsies of duodenal lesions are generally not warranted.
-Endoscopy can also be used to definitively diagnose H. pyloriinfection, which should be sought when an ulcer is detected (see diagnosis of H. pylori infection).
+Endoscopy can also be used to definitively diagnose H. pylori infection, which should be sought when an ulcer is detected (see diagnosis of H. pylori infection).

 Gastrin-secreting cancer and gastrinoma should be considered when there are multiple ulcers, when ulcers develop in atypical locations (eg, postbulbar) or are refractory to treatment, or when the patient has prominent diarrhea or weight loss.
 Serum gastrin levels should be measured in these patients.